rickardlindberg/rickardlindberg.me/writing/agdpp-tdd-and-games/index.markdown

 **This is a work in progress that will change.
 Like to see it finished?
 Let me know by sending me an email.**

-When I [started](/writing/agdpp-introduction/index.html) this series, one of the points I wanted to explore was how well TDD has worked when building a game.
+When I [started](/writing/agdpp-introduction/index.html) this series, one of the areas that I wanted to explore was how well TDD works when building a game.

-The short answer is yes, it absolutely works.
+The short answer is that I find that it works as well as on any other project I've done.

-The longer answer is ...
+The longer answer is that TDD might not be enough.
+There are some things which are hard to test in a game.
+That's what I want to talk about in this blog post and also how we can overcome the limit of TDD in those situations.

 ## Summary